 Lexy is an exceptional singer who is currently studying a Cert IV in Dance with Ettingshausens, in order to prepare for a future career in musical theatre.
 She has considerable performance experience, being in the cast of many amateur musical theatre productions including Seussical, Annie, Joseph, The Sound of Music, Leader of the Pack, Peter Pan, The Wizard of Oz, Legally Blonde, Aida, The Little Mermaid, Mary Poppins and Grease.

-For the past 6 years, Lexy also taught at Star Performers and Twinkle Stars Dance Studio for students with special needs.
+Lexy taught for many years at Star Performers and Twinkle Stars Dance Studio for students with special needs.
 In 2016 she travelled to the US as a camp counsellor, teaching drama at Fernwood Summer Camp for Girls, where she also directed junior productions of Matilda & Little Shop of Horrors.

 "Growing up, performing has been such a huge part of my life, and that's why there's nothing I love more than sharing my passion for singing and performing with SVA's amazing students.
 I believe studying music at a young age is extremely important, as it teaches students to work hard at their craft, and to pursue long-term goals.
 Watching the students grow not only as singers, but as young performers, is very inspiring, and I feel very fortunate to be able to guide them on their journeys."
 Lexy